surrealdetective/surrealdetective.github.io/source/_posts/2013-07-01-the-nested-ruby-params-hash-for-complex-html-forms-and-sinatra.markdown

 params == {:location => "New York City", :arrival_date => "June"}
 ```

+##Kick it up a Notch with a Nested Params Hash

 Amazingly, you can modfiy the data structure of the params hash by carefully altering the name attribute of ```<input>```.
 For example, you can make the params hash contain an array of hashes.
 Because this process is slightly complex, I will first show off what's possible with an example, then list further below the key points for understanding how to do it.

 ```html